PiotrSiatkowski/render-slot/README.md

 4. `props object` → **render default(props)**
 5. primitive (string/number) with `wrapPrimitiveWithDefault` → **render default({children})**
 6. otherwise → **render as-is**
+7. In case array is provided start from point 1 for every element of the array

 ---